taekang1117/CS-171/LECTURE/1-intro-logistics.md

 ### Ordinal
 * Values have a meaningful order (ranking) but magnitude between successive values is not known
 * Size = {small, medium, large}, grades, army rankings

+## IV.
+Discrete vs. Cotinuous Numerical Features
+### Discrete Feature
+* Has only finite or countably infinite set of values
+ * E.g., zip codes, profession, or the set of words in a collection of documents
+* Sometimes, represented as integer variables

+### Continuous Feature
+* Has real numbers as feature values
+  * E.g., temperature, height, or weight
+* Practically, real values can only be measured and represented using a finite number of digits
+* Continuous features are typically represented as floating-point variables